grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 ##### Language specific example
 As an example, in Java, the ClusterImpl LB policy creates the `SslContextProviderSuppler` wrapping the `UpstreamTlsContext` and puts it in the subchannel wrapper when its child policy creates a subchannel.
-At the time of Tls protocol negotiation for the subchannel, the Tls handling code should use the hostname from the endpoint address attributes and the SNI related fields in `UpstreamTlsContext` to determine the SNI to be used for the Tls handshake.
+At the time of Tls protocol negotiation for the subchannel, the Tls handling code should use the hostname from the endpoint attributes and the SNI related fields in `UpstreamTlsContext` to determine the SNI to be used for the Tls handshake.
 This SNI will also be passed to the the `SslContextProviderSupplier`, in addition to the callback to be invoked to provide the `SslContext` when it is available.
 The `ClientCertificateSslContextProvider` instantiated by the `SslContextProviderSupplier` will be passed both the callback argument and the SNI value to use, that will be used in the `XdsX509TrustManager` it creates to perform the SAN - SNI